dasBikash84/android-network-monitor/README.md

         //or
     NetworkMonitor.init(fragment) // from any class
         //or
     initNetworkMonitor() // from inside of AppCompatActivity/Fragment class body

-    // Singleton instance of "NetworkMonitor" will be
-    //attached with life-cycle of caller "AppCompatActivity" or "parent of caller Fragment".
-    //And it will clear itself on said activity destroy.
-    //So, it makes best sense to call "init" from launcher activity to ensure
-    //"NetworkMonitor" availability throughout entire application.
 ```
 ##### For checking network connection status:
 ```